 How Gamma Changes As Volatility Changes

-When we are at low levels of implied volatility, volatility less than 20%, gamma will rise as implied volatility rises.
+When we are at low levels of implied volatility, volatility less than 20%, Gamma will rise as implied volatility increases.

-As implied volatility begins to rise over 30%, gamma will decrease as implied volatility rises.
-This is where it begins to get a bit confusing.
+As implied volatility begins to rise over 30%, Gamma will decrease as implied volatility rises.
+This is where it starts to get a bit confusing.

 A Gamma And Delta Neutral Position

-Getting your position to delta neutral is great, as it makes for a good way to be non-directional.
-However, as we just discovered, an option's delta moves around almost constantly, making it almost impossible to keep a position completely neutral.
+Getting your position to Delta neutral is excellent, as it makes for a good way to be non-directional.
+However, as we just discovered, an option's Delta moves around almost continuously, making it practically impossible to keep a position completely neutral.

-One way you can create a better neutral position is by making it gamma and delta neutral.
-This will essentially freeze the deltas in place.
+One way you can create a better neutral position is by making it Gamma and Delta neutral.
+This will permanently freeze the deltas in place.
 There are several reasons why people like to do this.
-When you make a position gamma and delta neutral, you only leave volatility left to move the position around.
+When you make a position Gamma and Delta neutral, you only leave volatility left to move the position around.
 This will allow you to trade long volatility.

-Making a position gamma-delta neutral involves a couple of steps.
+Making a position Gamma-Delta neutral involves a couple of steps.
 First, you want to establish your base position.
-Next, you will want to take it gamma neutral.
-This can be done several ways.
-Remember that long options are positive gamma and short options are negative gamma.
+Next, you will want to take it Gamma neutral.
+This can be done in several ways.
+Remember that long options are positive Gamma and short options are negative Gamma.

-Once you are gamma neutral, it is time to make the position delta neutral.
-You simply do this by longing or shorting the underlying position.
-The underlying will have a delta equal to 1, but it has no gamma because the delta never changes.
+Once you are Gamma neutral, it is time to make the position Delta neutral.
+You just do this by longing or shorting the underlying position.
+The underlying will have a Delta equal to 1, but it has no Gamma because the Delta never changes.

-Most traders don't actually worry about taking a position delta and gamma neutral.
-It is usually ideal to trade delta neutral positions without trying to neutralize the gamma.
+Most traders don't worry about taking a position Delta and Gamma neutral.
+It is usually ideal to trade Delta neutral positions without trying to neutralize the Gamma.
 However, it is always good to know that the opportunity exists and how to execute it when needed.

-Simply knowing delta is not enough.
-You must understand how gamma will move your deltas around and thus your position.
-With this knowledge, you will be able to accurately account for the movement risk in the position.
+Merely knowing Delta is not enough.
+You must understand how Gamma will move your deltas around and thus your position.
+With this knowledge, you will be able to account for the movement risk in the position accurately.

 Be extra careful when trading short options around expiration.
 If your options are not deep out-of-the-money, it is usually a good idea to take them off the table.
 Small moves in price, at expiration, can have a big move in the option price.

-Taking a position delta and gamma neutral is a good skill to know even though it won't be used all that often in the real world.
+Taking a position Delta and Gamma neutral is a useful skill to know even though it won't be used all that often in the real world.